raehik/binrep/README.md

   * **Performant:** Parsing and serialization is low-level and *extremely fast*, using [flatparse][gh-flatparse] and [mason][gh-mason] respectively.

+## Usage
+### Dependencies
+You need the **ICU library**.
+For running, you just need the runtime.
+For building, you need development files as well (headers etc).
+Alternatively, you may turn off the ICU features with a Cabal flag.

 ## Philosophy
 ### Modelling, not serializing
 binrep is good at modelling binary data formats.
 It is not a plain